Towards Disentangling Information Paths with Coded ResNeXt: Additional information for binary classifiers and activation of subNNs

-In this section, we provide additional information and plots regarding the binary classifiers that can be extracted after training a Coded-ResNeXt.
-First, we remind the definitions of Precision and Recall.
-True positives $TP$ (resp. true negatives $TN$) represent the number of positive (resp. negative) samples that the binary classifier correctly predicts as positives (resp. negatives).
-False positives $FP$ (resp. false negatives $FN$) represent the number of negative (resp. positive) samples that the binary classifier erroneously predicts as positives (resp. negatives).
-The precision and recall are defined as follows Precision measures out of predicted positives (i.e., $TP+FP$) how many of those predictions are correct.
+For convenience, we provide here the definitions of Precision and Recall.
+True positives $TP$ (resp. true negatives $TN$) represents the number of positive (resp. negative) samples that the binary classifier correctly predicts as positives (resp. negatives).
+False positives $FP$ (resp. false negatives $FN$) represents the number of negative (resp. positive) samples that the binary classifier erroneously predicts as positives (resp. negatives).
+The precision and recall are defined as follows

+Precision measures out of predicted positives (i.e., $TP+FP$) how many of those predictions are correct.
 Recall measures out of all actual positives (i.e., $TP+FN$) how many were found by the binary classifier.

 In \cref{fig:BinaryClassifier_for_10_classes_per_dataset} we give the output distributions of the binary classifiers for the first 10 classes of CIFAR-10/100 and ImageNet when fed with an input of in-distribution positive/negative samples, and out-of-distribution negative samples.
 The first row coincides with \cref{fig:BinaryClassifiers}.
 We observe that depending on the threshold value a binary classifier uses (above which the classifier predicts positive and below negative), different values of precision and recall can be attained.
-Increasing the threshold value gives fewer false positives $FP$, but unfortunately also more false negatives $FN$, so increasing the threshold improves the precision but degrades the recall.
+Increasing the threshold value gives fewer false positives $FP$, but unfortunately more false negatives $FN$ as well, so increasing the threshold improves the precision but degrades the recall.
 Therefore, high recall can be exchanged for high precision by increasing the threshold, or the opposite by decreasing it.